joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 An example redirections.xml can be found here: [https://gist.github.com/lukemurraynz/376bd6eeda9d33172a8442e2d76054a2](https://gist.github.com/lukemurraynz/376bd6eeda9d33172a8442e2d76054a2 "https://gist.github.com/lukemurraynz/376bd6eeda9d33172a8442e2d76054a2")

 _Note: Make sure you test and adjust this for your own environment, the Desktop/Documents have been excluded as the assumption is these are redirected or covered by OneDrive._

+### Implement Storage Sense

+On Windows 10, Storage sense is a built-in tool designed to free up space automatically.
+When it's enabled, the feature monitors your device, and when it's running low on space, it deletes temporary files, empties the Recycle Bin, cleans up the Downloads folder, removes previous installation files, and more to make space to install new updates or store more important data.
+Storage Sense can also be used to help dehydrate files that are available locally, and do not need to be stored locally anymore, helping to reduce profile space and OneDrive processing.

+1. On a server with the Group Policy Management Console is installed for managing your Azure Virtual Desktop farm, **open** the **Group Policy Management Console**.
+2. **Expand** your **domain** and **Group Policy Objects**.
+3. **Right**-**click** the **GPO** that you created for the group policy settings and select **Edit**.
+4. In the Group Policy Management Editor, **navigate to Computer Configuration** > **Policies** > **Administrative Templates** > **System** > **Storage Sense**.
+5. **Enable** the setting **Allow time zone redirection**.
+6. **Close** the **Group Policy Management console**, as this is a Computer-based policy it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.